1coderookie/BSB-LPB-LAN_EN/docs/chap02.md

       `byte QAA_TYPE = 0x53;` → type of the room unit which should be imitated; 0x53 = QAA70 (default setting), 0x52 = QAA50

 ---

--  **Protected GPIO pins:**

-   Usually there is no need to change these settings if the standard configuration of the BSB-LAN ahrdware is used.
-However, if you can adjust these settings though, please refer to the listing within the file *BSB_lan_config.h*.

----

 -  **Detection or fixed setting of the controller type of the heating system:**